SIESTA-eu/DatLeak/README.md

 \right.
 ```
 ## Test
 We provide a test case in Jupyter Notebook files, where an image is downloaded and different test cases are evaluated.
-The notebooks can be found in **test** folders.
+The notebooks can be found in **NeuroImaging/test/** folders.
 We elaborate further what would be the expectation after model evaluation.

 ## HTML Report
 To ensure transparency and verification, and allow for visual inspection of the results, an optional HTML report can be generated alongside the leakage analysis.
 The report provides: